loyjoy/welcome/help/bots/processes/subprocesses/mail_to_customer.md

-Send an email to the customer and add an HTML text for the wording.
-The customer must sign in.
+Send an email to the consumer and add an HTML text for the wording.

+ **Sign in** - The consumer must be signed in.